-task_successful_transfers (task_id, num_results=100, params) Get the successful file transfers for a completed Task.
+''' task_successful_transfers (task_id, num_results=100, params) Get the successful file transfers for a completed Task. '''

-Note: This does not include files that were checked but skipped as part of a sync transfer, only files that were actually transferred, and does not include any directories.
+Note: Only files that were actually transferred are included.
+This does not include directories, files that were checked but skipped as part of a sync transfer, or files which were skipped due to skip_source_errors being set on the task.